Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *a) Tram tunnels between locations are considered as "tundra", and are restricted to only personnel ranking Classification - O and Security Personnel, EXCEPT for when on a tram.*

-*b) Engineering Personnel may be allowed access to areas of the tundra per request of personnel ranking Classification - O and Security Personnel under the circumstance that their intention is to build a structure or fortification.*
+*b) Engineering Personnel may be allowed access to areas of the tundra under the circumstance that they are transporting items or personnel, or per request of personnel ranking Classification - O and Security Personnel under the circumstance that their intention is to build a structure or fortification.*

 *c) Regulations Personnel may be allowed access to areas of the tundra per request of personnel ranking Classification - O and Security Personnel under the circumstance that their intention is to apprehend a law infractor.*